 Keeping your share house setup in mind while looking is the best way to get a plan that works for everyone.
 If you live with seven other people who all work from home, grabbing an NBN 25 plan might result in a lot of grumpy group chat messages along the lines of: “Umm, who is downloading something?”

-Spintel has the overall cheapest plan on offer with typical speeds of up to 20Mbps for $44/month during your first six months.
-From there, your monthly bill will jump up to $49.95 after those initial six months are over, which isn’t too shabby if you can’t be fcked hopping from plan to plan every month.
+Spintel has the overall cheapest plan at $49 per month for the first six months, but the provider is reporting typical speeds of up to 20Mbps.
+From there, your monthly bill will jump up to $54.95 after those initial six months are over, which isn’t too shabby if you can’t be fucked hopping from plan to plan every month.

 Exetel will also give you some solid speeds, with the same evening speeds as Tangerine, and an affordable price tag.
-It’s flogging a plan for $53.95/month for the first six months, and then $64.95/month after.
+It’s flogging a plan for $53.99 per month for the first six months, and then $64.99 per month after.
 Not bad, not bad at all.

 Cheapest NBN 50 plans

-Dodo and Exetel are both running a deal where you’ll only be paying $53.85/month and $53.95/month, respectively for the first six months you’re with them.
+Dodo and Exetel are both running a deal where you’ll only be paying $53.80 per month and $53.99 per month, respectively.
+This discount price lasts for the first six months you’re with either provider.
 This is a pretty great value, considering each provider is reporting fast typical evenings speeds of 50Mpbs.
+Exetel will also give you five free daily speed boosts every month, which will let you bump up your connection speed to NBN 100.

-Spintel‘s NBN 50 plan is a hair more expensive at $54/month for the first six months you’re connected and comes with a top evening speed of 50Mbps.
-After your first six months with them, Spintel’s plan increases to $64.95/month.
+Spintel‘s NBN 50 plan is a hair more expensive at $54 per month for the first six months you’re connected and comes with typical evening speeds of 50Mbps.
+After your first six months with Spintel, its plan increases to $64.95 per month.
 However, it’s still one of the cheapest NBN 50 plans available even at full price, making it a great bang for your buck.

 Cheapest NBN 100 plans